Dermanyssus gallinae: Infestation in humans

 Dermanyssus gallinae piercing skin with its long chelicerae to reach dermal capillaries (not to scale).

 In humans, D. gallinae infestations are known as gamasoidosis or dermanyssosis.
-The mites are capable of digesting and reproducing entirely on human blood, so infestations can be persistent.
+The mites are capable of digesting and reproducing entirely on human blood, although persistent infestations are relatively rare, possible only if there are conditions caused by host immunosuppressive functions or fungal skin infections resulting in decreased immune function on the skin surface.
 Due to the nocturnal feeding habits of D. gallinae, infested people may experience itching and notice bites when they wake up in the morning.
 The severity of symptoms vary, with dermatitis, pruritus and papular urticaria being common.

 Prevention of infestation in human habitation consists of eliminating potential vectors such as destroying pigeon and sparrow nests and treating infested backyard poultry.

 Elimination of an infestation in a human habitation is best achieved through a combination of eliminating potential vectors (nesting pigeons, backyard poultry, etc.); reducing potential hiding places (rugs, clutter); judicious use of pesticides; consistent use of dehumidifiers to maintain a low humidity environment; maintaining a low temperature in the environment; frequent thorough cleaning; minimizing the amount of time spent in the home; and maintaining excellent hygiene.